lulav-citros/citros/docusaurus/docs_tutorials/index.md

 - ## **run**

     Defined as a single execution of a simulation as defined by the chosen launch file. <br />
     The folder corresponding to a simulation run will contain all the information relevant for that run.
-Look through such a folder after running a simulation and see for yourself.<br />For further details refer to the [CLI Documentation](https://citros.io/doc/docs_cli)
+Look through such a folder after running a simulation and see for yourself.<br />For further details refer to the [.citros/data](../docs/advanced_guides/citros_structure#directory-data) directory.